Leave a positive

 Accommodation is offered on a twin/double room share basis.

-If you are a single traveler and prefer a private single room to yourself throughout the tour/cruise, this can be arranged.
-A single supplement is charged on all our multi day tours except the following:
+Or if you prefer a private single room to yourself throughout the tour/cruise, this can also be arranged.

 Yes, we can assist with organising pre and post tour accommodation, including a transit night in the capital area or a longer independent stay on a local island or resort island.